 Benjamin nodded his head and draped his coat on a chair in the living room.
-Jewell watched him drop heavily into the cushions of the couch and set his ankle on his knee.
+Jewell watched him drop heavily into the cushions of the couch.
 His fingers flicked across his lips and he stared at some indiscernible point on the floor.
 With a sharp tug, he loosened his tie and yanked it out of his shirt collar.